Script47/Toast/README.md

 ### Caveats

-* The toast will remain in the DOM when hidden, I am working out a way to incorperate removing them from the DOM or reusing existing ones if left in, however, for the time being, you can use the following to remove the toast once it is hidden from the DOM:
+* The toast will remain in the DOM when hidden, I am working on a way to incorperate removing them from the DOM or reusing existing ones if left in, however, for the time being, you can use the following to remove the toast once it is hidden from the DOM:

 ```javascript
 $(document).on('hidden.bs.toast', '.toast', function (e) {